 Helmed by power couple Christina Rasmussen and Sasha Wijidessa (formerly of Mallow, the duo’s passion project which popped up on the second floor of the Intercontinental Singapore Robertson Quay), FURA (which means pine in Swedish) aims to change the way we eat and drink by making sustainable dining more approachable.

-Recently opened on Amoy Street, the bar only uses ingredients that have a low carbon footprint and are either abundant in nature or out of balance in its ecosystem to create its drinks.
+Having recently taken out the 42nd spot on Asia's 50 Best Bars list, FURA only uses ingredients that have a low carbon footprint and are either abundant in nature or out of balance in its ecosystem to create its drinks.
 You can expect a range of innovative planet-friendly ingredients like alternative proteins, cell-cultured milk, and coffee made from burdock root and hemp seeds.

 Highlights from the menu include the Pick Me Up which showcases the aforementioned burdock root and hemp seed coffee, and the Jellyfish Martini, which is a blend of jellyfish-infused gin with spirulina vermouth.
 According to Wijidessa, rising sea temperatures have caused jellyfish numbers to skyrocket, making them somewhat of an invasive pest.